-- Bic Lighters: The seal on Bic lighters is actually pretty good.
-They should last 3+ years without the fuel evaporating.
-However, you must keep them out of sunlight as the UV light can degrade the plastic.
+- BIC Lighters: The seal on Bic lighters is pretty good.
+They should last 3+ years before the fuel evaporates.
+However, you must keep them out of sunlight as UV light can degrade the plastic.

-- Zippo-style lighters: Fuel evaporation is a big problem with Zippo lighters (which is why none of them are on this list of best survival lighters).
+- Zippo-style lighters: Fuel evaporation is a big problem with Zippo lighters (See here for a list of best survival lighters).
 Expect the fuel to evaporate in just two weeks.

 - Ferro rods: Ferro rods have an indefinite shelf life.
-However, they might corrode a bit in high-humidity areas, if they come in contact with salt water, or if they aren’t clean.
+However, they might rust a bit in high-humidity areas if they come in contact with salt water or aren’t clean.
 Many people coat theirs with nail polish to prevent corrosion.

 7. Know How to Use It!

-Ultimately, the most important thing when choosing a fire starter for survival isn’t how durable/waterproof/many sparks you get from it; it’s that you know how to use it.
+When choosing a fire starter for survival, the most important thing isn’t how durable/waterproof/many sparks you get from it; it’s that you know how to use it.

-For example, a lot of people pack Ferro rod fire starters into their bug out bags because they are considered one of the best fire starters.
-But, if you haven’t learned AND practiced using one, it might end up being useless (you don’t want to learn how to use gear when you are already in a survival situation!).
+For example, many people pack Ferro rod fire starters into their bug out bags because they are considered one of the best fire starters.
+But, if you haven’t learned AND practiced using one, it might be useless (you don’t want to learn how to use gear when you are already in a survival situation!).

-I’m not saying you shouldn’t get a Ferro rod or any other difficult-level fire starter.
-Rather, keep some easier options in your emergency kit until you’ve gotten some practice and mastered the Ferro rod.
+I’m not saying you shouldn’t get a Ferro rod or any difficult-level fire starter.
+Instead, keep some easier options in your emergency kit until you’ve gotten some practice and mastered the Ferro rod.